Numerical Semigroups of Sally Type: A GAP-Algorithm

-The code, implemented below for $S_{10,2,6},$ first constructs the semigroup \texttt{S} for the given values of \texttt{e,m} and \texttt{n}.
-The function \texttt{GradedBetti} can then be used to compute the Betti number by providing the value of $\lambda$ as an input.
-The lists \texttt{ZD} and \texttt{OD} store the zero- and one-dimensional faces, respectively.
-Using \Cref{rem:ideaofproof}, the betti number is computed and stored as \texttt{Betti}.
+The code first constructs the semigroup \texttt{S} for the given values of \texttt{e,m} and \texttt{n}.
+Then, for $2e+2 \leq \lambda \le 4e-2,$ the graded Betti numbers are computed.
+For each $\lambda$, the lists \texttt{ZD} and \texttt{OD} store the zero- and one-dimensional faces, respectively.
+Using \Cref{rem:ideaofproof}, the graded Betti number is computed and stored as \texttt{GB}.